Symmetries and topological operators, on average: Disordered emergent symmetries and LogCFTs

 Let us analyze in some detail the Ward Identities for emergent symmetries in the replica theory.
 We study theories in which the total symmetry is a direct product $G\times S_n$, since this particular case already exhibits interesting features.
 For further simplification, we consider $G=U(1)$ and correlators where only the singlet and the standard representations of $S_n$ are involved.
 Generalizations to other representations of $S_n$ or more general groups $G$ should be straightforward.

 Consider the average of a single correlation function of $k$ local operators in the disordered theory.
 We consider both the general and the connected part of the correlator.
 Using \eqref{eq:foranyn2} and \eqref{eq:repCF}, they are mapped in the replica to the $n\rightarrow 0$ limit of respectively $\langle {\cal O}_{1,1} \ldots {\cal O}_{k,1}\rangle^{\text{rep}}$ and $\partial_n \langle \sum_{a_1} {\cal O}_{1,a_1}\ldots \sum_{a_k} {\cal O}_{k,a_k}\rangle^{\text{rep}}$, omitting the space dependence of the operators in the correlators for simplicity.
 The replica theory is an ordinary pure theory and the emergent symmetry should manifest with the existence of a vector local operator $J_D^\mu$, which becomes conserved in the IR.
 The operator $J_D^\mu$ is necessarily a singlet of $S_n$, since $U(1)$ commutes with $S_n$ by definition.
 Note that we do not need to assume the knowledge of the full multiplet $J^{\mu}_a$ for which $J_D^\mu = \sum_{a=1}^{n}J_{a}^{\mu}$.
 Indeed, while in the UV, for weak disorder, the existence of vector operators in the natural representation of $S_n$ is guaranteed, we do not need to keep track of the IR fate of the non-singlet components.
-Assuming that $J_D^\mu$ is conserved in the IR also at {\it finite} $n$, the following standard selection rules on $k$-point correlators apply:
+Assuming that $J_D^\mu$ is conserved in the IR also at {\it finite} $n$, the following standard selection rules on $k$-point correlators apply:\footnote{This is not a trivial assumption.
+In particular it is not satisfied by a scalar free theory with random field disorder, which has a discontinuity at $n=0$ and it flows to a CFT only for $n=0$ \cite{Kaviraj:2019tbg,Kaviraj:2020pwv}.}

 The key point is now to look more closely to the variations $\delta {\cal O}_{j,a_j}$.
 Indeed, the natural representation of $S_n$ is reducible and the ${\cal O}_i$'s split in

 which transform in the singlet and in the standard, or fundamental, representation respectively.\footnote{More general representations arise for composite operators of the disordered theory which, once replicated, correspond to multiplets of $S_n$ transforming in a (reducible) tensor product of two or more natural representations.} The $U(1)$ symmetry acts as